MozillaSecurity/attackanddefense.dev/_posts/2025-05-20-firefox-security-privacy-newsletter-2025-q1.md

 # Firefox Security and Privacy Newsletter 2025 Q1

-Security and Privacy on the web are the cornerstones of [Mozilla’s manifesto](https://www.mozilla.org/en-US/about/manifesto/), and they influence how we operate and build our products.
+Security and privacy on the web are cornerstones of [Mozilla’s manifesto](https://www.mozilla.org/en-US/about/manifesto/), and they influence how we operate and build our products.
 Following are the highlights of our work from Q1 2025, grouped into the following categories:

 * **Firefox Product Security & Privacy**, showcasing new Security & Privacy Features and Integrations in Firefox.
 * **Core Security**, outlining Security and Hardening efforts within the Firefox Platform.